 July 4th Fireworks Extravaganza

-Head to Woodland Hills to hear live music by blues artist Ryder Green, peruse offerings from local restaurants and arts and crafts vendors, and check out one of the most spectacular fireworks shows in the valley—all for free.
+Head to Woodland Hills to hear live music, peruse offerings from local restaurants and arts and crafts vendors, and check out one of the most spectacular fireworks shows in the valley—all for free.
 Event details.

 featured photo: Frank McKenna via Unsplash